amccutcheon-data/retail-sales-analysis/README.md

 3) Which months have the highest sales?
 4) Which products sell the highest quantity?
 # SQL Analysis
-All SQL analysis perforemd using SQL queries, in SQL folder.
+All SQL analysis performed using SQL queries, in SQL folder.
 # Tableau Dashboard
 The full interactive dashboard and story can be viewed here: https://public.tableau.com/app/profile/tony.mccutcheon/vizzes
 # Key Insights: